learn-co-curriculum/dsc-introduction-to-decision-trees/README.md

 In this lesson, we shall look decision tree classifiers.
 These are rule based classifiers and belong to the first generation of modern AI.
 Despite the fact that this algorithm has been used in practice for decades, its simplicity and effectiveness for routine classification task is still in par with more sophisticated approaches.
 In addition, now can combine multiple instances of this algorithm to create much more complex architectures like __random forests__ and other __ensemble__ approcahes.
 Let's move ahead with this.

-## Objectives.
+## Objectives

 You will be able to:
-- Understand and describe a decision tree algorithm in terms of graph architecture.
+- Understand and describe a decision tree algorithm in terms of graph architecture
-- Describe how decision trees are used to create partitions in s sample space.
+- Describe how decision trees are used to create partitions in s sample space
-- Have an overview of the training and prediction stages involved decision tree classification.
+- Have an overview of the training and prediction stages involved decision tree classification
-- Understand the importance of a cost function for decision trees.
+- Understand the importance of a cost function for decision trees

 ## From Graphs to Decision Trees